schilker/public/test.md

         PRODGOLD -. "runtime read" .-> PRODINF
     end

-    ORCH -- "promote_to=stage\ncross-acct PutObject" --> STAGEMAN
+    ORCH -- "Stage=Staging\ncross-acct PutObject" --> STAGEMAN
-    ORCH -- "promote_to=prod\ncross-acct PutObject" --> PRODMAN
+    ORCH -- "Stage=Production\ncross-acct PutObject" --> PRODMAN

     class APPROVE,PROMOTE,PP4 human
     class TRAIN,QG,SS2,PP2,STAGEINF,PRODINF auto
-    class EB,ORCH,PCTRL,SS1,SS3,PP1,PP3,STAGEMAN,PRODMAN new
+    class EB,ORCH,SS1,SS3,PP1,PP3,STAGEMAN,PRODMAN new
     class DEVGOLD,STAGEGOLD,PRODGOLD store
     class DEVREG,STAGEREG,PRODREG reg
 ```

 The prod Manual Approval runs before RegisterModel writes `Approved`, so a scheduled run cannot serve an unapproved model.
 CopyModels may run before the gate; the artifact sits in prod gold unserved until the gated registration.

-**Human touchpoints (UI) — all in the dev account:** (1) ML Lead governance decision (Approve / Shadow / Reject) in the registry; (2) Promote → stage via the Promote Control; (3) Promote → prod via the Promote Control.
+**Human touchpoints (UI) — all in the dev account:** (1) ML Lead governance decision (Approve / Shadow / Reject) via "Update status" in the registry; (2) Promote → stage by setting `ModelLifeCycle.Stage=Staging`; (3) Promote → prod by setting `ModelLifeCycle.Stage=Production` — both via Studio's native "Update model lifecycle" action.
 The only UI action outside dev is (4) the CodePipeline approval gate in the prod account.
 The quality gate is automated.
-The Promote Control writes `promote_to` and emits the event that drives the orchestrator.
+Each lifecycle transition emits the native event that drives the orchestrator.
 Stage/prod registries take no human edits (IAM-locked).

-> **Trigger wiring:** SageMaker does not emit native EventBridge events for tag changes (only for `ModelApprovalStatus`).
-So promotion goes through the **Promote Control**, which writes the `promote_to` tag *and* emits a custom EventBridge event (`PutEvents`) — instant, precisely scoped, no CloudTrail dependency.
-A CloudTrail rule on `AddTags` / `UpdateModelPackage` is wired as a **fallback** to catch out-of-band tag edits made directly in the registry.
+> **Trigger wiring:** Promotion is driven by the model's native `ModelLifeCycle` stage, not a custom tag — precisely because SageMaker emits a native `SageMaker Model Package State Change` EventBridge event when `ModelLifeCycle` (or `ModelApprovalStatus`) changes, but **not** when a tag changes.
+Advancing the stage in Studio fires the event for free (`source=aws.sagemaker`, `detail-type="SageMaker Model Package State Change"`, `detail.UpdatedModelPackageFields=["ModelLifeCycle"]`, `detail.ModelLifeCycle.Stage` = the target env).
+No Promote Control, no `PutEvents`, and no CloudTrail fallback are needed: the trigger is first-class.
+The orchestrator routes on the `Stage` carried in the event payload (so it never re-reads a tag under a read-after-write race) and re-reads the version only to validate eligibility (`Approved` + `promote` + `candidate_type` + `quality_gate`).

 **Manifest vs. S3 Source (both net-new — these are two different things):**